finnfassnacht/GPT-Demo/README.md

 # FreeGPT-API
-API for the EleutherAI/gpt-neo-125M model
+API for the EleutherAI/gpt-neo-125M LLM